 While the characterization of mutational signatures has primarily concentrated on SBSs, ID signatures also offer valuable insights into mutagenic mechanisms.
-For instance, the tobacco smoking-associated mutational process not only includes C>A (SBS4) and CC>AA (DBS2) changes but also involves the removal of 1 bp C from polyC sequences of lengths 1-5, as indicated by ID3.
+For instance, the tobacco smoking not only promotes C>A (SBS4) and CC>AA (DBS2) mutations but also involves the removal of 1 bp C from polyC sequences of lengths 1-5, as indicated by ID3.
 However, the investigation of ID signatures has been comparatively neglected.
 To date, COSMIC v3.4 has collected 99 reference SBS signatures but only 23 ID signatures (https://cancer.sanger.ac.uk/signatures/).

-<paragraph needs revisiting> The classification of ID mutational signatures typically involves the examination of several key features, including indel length, sequence context and indel type.
-Indel length refers to the number of nucleotides inserted or deleted, ranging from a single base pair to larger genomic fragments.
-Sequence context encompasses the nucleotide composition surrounding the indel site, which may provide insights into the underlying mutagenic mechanisms or sequence preferences.
-In this context, we do not consider complex indel events involving a combination of insertions and deletions.
-It considers insertions and deletions of single base pair of C or T, longer fragments from repeats or microhomologies, and results in 83 indel types (ID83).
+<START HERE paragraph needs revisiting> The by far the most common classification of ID mutations, and the one we used for this study depends the number of base pairs deteled or inserted and the sequence context <reference Alexandrov 2020 and the excel spreadsheet that is not at COSMIC>. <I think we need one example indel signature figure to explain this and we can put more details in the figure legend.
+It could be the same indel signature as in the previous paragraph>.
+Single-base indel mutation are classified by the base inserted or deleted (by convention based on the pyrimidine (C or T) and by the number of C’s or T’s flanking the deletion.
+Deletions or insertions of more than one base are classified according to whether they occur in a repeat (for example deletion of CA in Can repeat).
+Finally, some deletions of >= 2 bases do not occur in a repeat, but involve microhomology <add mechanism, example>.
+In total 83 indel types (ID83).
+The classification does not consider complex indel events involving a combination of insertions and deletions. <decide later if we want to touch on the following here: extended context, cite top2a paper, base composition, situation like TTTTTT.>

 In this study, we collected somatic mutation data from over 7,000 tumor genomes across two large pan-cancer datasets: PCAWG (Pan-Cancer Analysis of Whole Genomes) [Alexandrov, Ally, et al. 2020] and HMF (Hartwig Medical Foundation) [Priestley et al. 2019].
 By systematically analyzing and classifying ID mutational signatures in these cancer genomes using a Hierarchical Dirichlet Process-based tool, we established a repertoire of 33 ID mutational signatures, including 15 novel signatures and several updated known signatures.
 We validated a novel ID mutational signature associated with TOP1-TAM (Topoisomerase 1-transcription-associated mutagenesis) within the context of RNASEH2B deficiency by investigating the genetic background and conducting in vitro experiments.
 Additionally, leveraging the higher rate of microsatellite instability (MSI) in the HMF dataset, we identified four novel ID signatures significantly associated with MSI status.
 Our analysis encompassed clinical characteristics, extended sequence contexts, and contributions to key cancer genes, providing a comprehensive characterization of ID mutational signatures.